Causal Inference with Groupwise Matching: A Comparison Between DID and SCD

 \textbf{PTA($\lambda$):} $e_{t}^{\mathsf{DID}}(\lambda) = 0$, for all $t \in \mathcal{T}_1$.

 \textbf{PTA-U($\lambda$):} $e_{j,t}^{\mathsf{DID}}(\lambda) = 0$, for all $j \in \mathcal{G}_{\mathsf{don}}$, and for all $t \in \mathcal{T}_1$.

-The following proposition shows their connection with the PTA used in the literature.\footnote{This result also suggests that when DID is used (and ergo PTA-I seems plausible), the target parameter is overidentified using PTA($\lambda$), for any $\lambda$ satisfying $e_{T^*-1}^{\mathsf{DID}}(\lambda) = 0$.}
+The following proposition shows their connection with the PTA used in the literature.\footnote{This result also suggests that when DID is used under PTA-I, the target parameter is overidentified using PTA($\lambda$), for any $\lambda$ satisfying $e_{T^*-1}^{\mathsf{DID}}(\lambda) = 0$. \cite{Chen/SantAnna/Xie:arXiv:25} proposed semiparametrically efficient estimation of ATT under overidentifying restrictions in PTA-U($\lambda$) with covariates.}

 \begin{proposition} (i) Suppose that $e_{T^*-1}^{\mathsf{DID}}(\lambda) = 0$ holds for some $\lambda \in \Delta_{|\mathcal{T}_0|-1}$.
 Then, PTA-I holds if and only if PTA($\lambda$) holds.

 (ii) Suppose that for some $\lambda \in \Delta_{|\mathcal{T}_0|-1}$, $e_{j,T^*-1}^{\mathsf{DID}}(\lambda) = 0$ holds for each $j \in \mathcal{G}_{\mathsf{don}}$.
 Then, PTA-II holds if and only if PTA-U($\lambda$) holds. \end{proposition}